-Durham Emergency Communications Department
+Durham Emergency Communications Center

 The Durham Emergency Communications Center (DECC) is the primary public safety answering point for the City and County of Durham.
 Guided by the City’s Strategic Plan (PDF), the center helps to ensure that Durham is a safe and secure community by providing around-the-clock 911 access and services to the residents and user agencies in and around Durham County.